shadowlack/shadowlack-core-book/culture/customs-traditions.md

 Tattoos are a large part of the planet life on Ramath-lehi.
 Tattoos are so culturally ingrained in Ramathian society, that it is actually considered weird for someone to not have tattoos.
 One of the oldest practises involves getting [Grading Stripes](/traditions/grading-system) which are tattooed stripes that Ramathians would receive for recognition of a great achievement.
 While dated, many Ramathians still get visible Grading Stripes - usually on their faces.
 However they are not always given out by the Grader family, which was who the tradition originated with.
 Instead there are many families who chose to reward their own kin with their own markings and insignia.

 Tattoos have also become more complicated and ornate over the years.
-Sometimes Ramathians get their tattoos “infused” with special magic properties using a special Fronimium ink.
+Sometimes Ramathians get their tattoos *infused* with special magic properties using a special Fronimium ink.
 These can vary from simple glowing, to colour changes, or even giving off heat.
 It takes a very skilled mage and tattoo artist to create these particular permanent works of art, and they often do not come cheap.

 Becoming a tattoo artist is considered to be a very respectable career by Ramathian standards.